kiharalab/DiffModeler/README.md

   --output OUTPUT       Output directory
   --contour CONTOUR     Contour level for input map, suggested 0.5*[author_contour].
 (Float), Default value: 0.0
 ```
+## Run DiffModeler with three different modes
 ### 1. Protein Structure Complex Modeling with provided template
+This is for DiffModeler running if you have map and available template candiates (either from experimental or AlphaFold predicted structure).
+It is fine to run if you only know some of the template structures..
 ```commandline
 python3 main.py --mode=0 -F=[Map_Path] -P=[Single_chain_structure_dir] -M=[protin_config_path] --config=[pipeline_config_file] --contour=[Contour_Level] --gpu=[GPU_ID] --resolution=[resolution]
 ```